Quotient-Space Diffusion Models: Methods

-In this section, we make a detailed analysis on existing methods that handle symmetry, and verify the conclusions in \tabref{comparison}.
-In contrast to our quotient-space diffusion, we find that they either have not fully leveraged the symmetry to reduce model-learning difficulty, or do not have a proper sampler.
+We now make a detailed analysis on existing methods that handle symmetry, and verify the conclusions in \tabref{comparison}.
+In contrast to our quotient-space diffusion, we find that they either have not fully leveraged the symmetry to reduce learning difficulty, or do not have a proper sampler.

-\textbf{Conventional equivariant diffusion models and data augmentation.} A common treatment is by assigning equal probability to equivalent objects, resulting in an invariant target distribution $p(\bfxx_1)$.
-This can be implemented by augmenting data samples by applying randomly chosen group actions, mimicking sampling from the invariant distribution, or using an invariant prior distribution and an equivariant architecture securing $\bfD_\theta(g \cdot \bfxx,t) = g \cdot \bfD_\theta(\bfxx,t)$.
-The training strategy is the same as modeling a general distribution in the original space following \eqnref{objective-D}, and the standard samplers by \eqnsref{diffusion-ode,diffusion-sde} remain valid.
-For each value of $\bfxx_t$, this objective asks the model to minimize the average of $\lrVert{\bfD_\theta(\bfxx_t, t) - \bfxx_1}^2$ terms where $\bfxx_1$ come from $p(\bfxx_1 | \bfxx_t)$, so the optimal solution is the conditional expectation $\bbE[\bfxx_1 | \bfxx_t]$.
+\textbf{Conventional equivariant diffusion models and data augmentation.} The common treatment of equivariant diffusion model guarantees the invariance of $p(\bfxx_1)$ (\secref{framework}, Para.~1).
+This can be implemented by either augmenting data samples by applying randomly chosen group actions, mimicking sampling from the invariant distribution, or using an invariant prior distribution and an equivariant architecture securing the equivariance of the model.
+Training remains the same as \eqnref{objective-D}, and the standard samplers by \eqnsref{diffusion-ode,diffusion-sde} remain valid.
+For each value of $\bfxx_t$, this objective amounts to let the model minimize $\lrVert{\bfD_\theta(\bfxx_t, t) - \bfxx_1}^2$ averaged over $\bfxx_1 \sim p(\bfxx_1 | \bfxx_t)$, so the optimal solution is the conditional expectation $\bbE[\bfxx_1 | \bfxx_t]$.